-We show that time-varying volatility of volatility is a significant risk factor which affects the cross-section and the time-series of index and VIX option returns, beyond volatility risk itself.
-Volatility and volatility-of-volatility measures, identified model-free from options data as the VIX and VVIX indices, respectively, are only weakly related to each other.
-Delta-hedged index and VIX option returns are negative on average, and more negative for strategies more exposed to volatility and volatility-of-volatility risks.
-Volatility and volatility of volatility significantly and negatively predict future delta-hedged option payoffs.
-The evidence is consistent with a no-arbitrage model featuring time-varying volatility and volatility-of-volatility factors, which are negatively priced by investors.
+We show that market volatility of volatility is a significant risk factor that affects index and volatility index option returns, beyond volatility itself.
+The volatility and volatility of volatility indices, identified model-free as the VIX and VVIX, respectively, are only weakly related to each other.
+Delta-hedged index and VIX option returns are negative on average and are more negative for strategies that are more exposed to volatility and volatility-of-volatility risks.
+Further, volatility and volatility of volatility significantly negatively predict future delta-hedged option payoffs.
+The evidence suggests that volatility and volatility-of-volatility risks are jointly priced and have negative market prices of risk.

 Journal of Financial and Quantitative Analysis , Vol. 54, Issue 6 , pp. 2423-2452